liuyl1992/Chaunce.Hangfire/README.md

 #### Please visit our website at http://www.cnblogs.com/xiaoliangge/ for the most current information about this project.

 Chaunce.Hangfire is free,open source.
+Chaunce.Hangfire can be called by Java and go.
+Now only provide C# sdk.

 ## :boom:  How to use
 ### Step 1:appsettings.json